Gamerbful/feedCollector/README.md

 - ``` python .\scripts\flaskAPI.py ``` start our api wich will augment user query and return predicted categorie and ordered docs
 - ``` npm start ``` start an express server with ejs view on port 3000 of localhost

+# Pictures worth a thousand words

+<h1> Here you will have a desctiption of major scripts of our architecture, you may consider reading it if you want more details but it's okay not to read everything </h1>

 # elasticSearchTest

 to launch